 What is parental consent?

-Parental consent laws require that one or more parents (or legal guardians) consent to or are notified before their child can legally engage in certain activities.
-In the field of edtech, this means teachers must have proven parental consent before students provide any personal information to third parties, like Edpuzzle.
+In the field of edtech, this means that teachers and schools must have proven parental consent before students provide any personal information to third parties, like Edpuzzle.

-The fact that teachers can't invite students to their Edpuzzle classrooms without confirming parental consent, combined with the impossibility of creating a student account without a unique class code or link, ensure that we don't collect any data we aren't allowed to.
+The fact that teachers cannot invite students to their Edpuzzle classrooms without confirming parental consent, combined with the impossibility of creating a student account without a unique class code or link, ensures that Edpuzzle does not collect any data it should not be allowed to collect.

 Where do I get it from?